Subnautica2Modding/Subnautica2-UE4SS/README.md

 > [!IMPORTANT]
-> This branch is identical to the upstream repository and is not currently needed.
-This fork may be removed later.
+> This fork is identical to the upstream repository and is not currently needed.
+This page may be removed later, so please contribute to the main branch of UE4SS.

 # Unreal Engine 4/5 Scripting System